Cars Plan

 Make a Down Payment

-Paying some money–the capitalized cost or cap-cost reduction when signing for a lease deal can increase your chances of being approved for a lease.
+Paying some money–the capitalized cost or cap-cost reduction when signing a lease deal can increase your chances of being approved for a lease.
 You should save some money to make a large down payment before applying for the lease.

 Reduce Your Debt to Income Ratio

 The debt to income ratio is a calculation of your monthly debt payments and your monthly gross income.
-Lenders consider a low debt to income ratio as a positive approval factor for those applying for a car lease with bad credits.
+Lenders consider a low debt to income ratio a positive approval factor for those applying for a car lease with bad credits.

 Have a Co-Signer